ikluft/LongitudeTZ/docs/cli-notes.md

     lon-tz --tzname=LonxxxW
     lon-tz --tzname=LonxxxE

 sets the time zone by name.
 West00 to West12 are 1-hour wide time zones in west longitude.
 East00 to East12 are 1-hour wide time zones in east longitude.
+Lon000W to Lon180W are 1-degree wide time zones in west longitude.
+Lon000E to Lon180E are 1-degree wide time zones in east longitude.

+There are some peculiarities.
+West00 is an alias for and equal to East00.
+Likewise, Lon000W is and alias for and equal to Lon000E.
+On the other extreme, the Date Line at 180 degrees longitude makes for half-wide time zones either side of it.
+For hour-based time zones, East12 and West12 are half-hour wide time zones.
+For degree-based time zones, Lon180E and Lon180W are half-degree-wide time zones.

 ### --longitude